Mock Unemployment Hearing: Verbal Harassment

 - The facts of the case that had the most influence on the final decision

 - Live Q&A will follow – have your questions ready for us to answer!

-Our experts will highlight throughout the case the correct steps that HR departments should take before and during an unemployment hearing.
-Plus, you’ll also learn why other states would decide on this case differently!
+Our experts highlight throughout the case the correct steps that HR departments should take before and during an unemployment hearing.
+Plus, you’ll learn why other states would decide on this case differently!